SmilingOwl/LAIG-18-19/README.md

 ![](https://github.com/SmilingOwl/LAIG-18_19/blob/master/img/LAIG3_T6_G04_1.JPG)

-There are the following game modes: *PC vs PC*, *Player vs PC* and *Player vs Player*.
+There are the following game modes:
+* *PC vs PC*
+* *Player vs PC*
+* *Player vs Player*.

 The user can click either on the pieces or the cells to select a piece to be moved and the place to where it should be moved.

 The user can also undo his last movement.